What is a continuous glucose monitor (CGM)?

 - A sensor that sits just underneath your skin and measures your sugar levels.

-- A transmitter that’s attached to the sensor and sends your blood sugar level to your display device.
+- A transmitter that’s attached to the sensor and sends your levels to your display device.

-CGM comes with software so you can analyse your results and see patterns in your blood sugar levels.
+CGM comes with software so you can analyse your results and see patterns in your sugar levels over time.